zeucapua/easytodo.link/README.md

 # easytodo.link

-Do stuff the easy way.
-Explore what everyone's doing.
-No signup needed.
+Superpowered to do lists.
+No signup required.

 ## Roadmap